aferg44/csc1254-sp2016/code/mem/pointers.rst

    int *a_ptr = &a;

-In this code, a is initialized to 3; but then a pointer is assigned to the address of a.
+In this code, a is initialized to 3; but then a pointer is assigned to the address of a (that is &a).
 We don't know what the exact address is (although it can be printed to the screen).
 From hereon, we can use ``a_ptr`` to reference either the memory address where the value of ``a`` is stored, and we can access and modify the value of ``a`` itself.
 To print the address:

 .. code:: cpp